 Minding Your Consonants and Vowels

-Most singers, even the seasoned ones, find the vocal exercises in which you trill the tongue or bubble the lips plain silly.
+Most singers, even the beginners and seasoned ones who want to sing higher, find the vocal exercises in which you trill the tongue or bubble the lips plain silly.
 There is a logical reason, however, for doing these exercises that release partially-blocked or semi-occluded sounds: the pressure which your tongue or lips create feeds your vocal cords pressure for easier phonation and proper air resistance.

-As mentioned previously, the “ng” and “zzz” sounds can help warm up your voice to transition into its upper registry and assist your vocal cords perform without straining them.
+As mentioned previously, when learning how to sing higher notes the “ng” and “zzz” sounds can help warm up your voice to transition into its upper registry and assist your vocal cords to perform without straining them.
 A consonant placed in front of a vowel has the same benefit as a partially-blocked or semi-occluded sound, albeit in a musical tone.
 Take note to remember the following:

 - Consonants such as “g” are “hard” consonants which can assist cord closure.